rtcharity/resources.eahub.org/content/guides_and_tips/tips-from-student-organizations.md

 In addition to the setup described above, we tried a different format during an event for visiting high school seniors, in which the participants discussed the three options and then voted, with the winner receiving $20.
 This also turned out remarkably well, inspiring a lively and thoughtful discussion.

-We need more ways to keep people engaged
+### We need more ways to keep people engaged

 After the fall philanthropy fellowship ended, we essentially lost touch with many of the fellows.
 I think a lot more of them would have stayed involved if we’d had more ways for them to do so, and if we’d worked harder to include them in the semester’s events.
 (What we actually did was basically limited to advertising our talks and other events to them and letting them come to the spring fellowship dinners if they wanted.)

 But it’s hard to find things for college students to do that satisfy all of the following desirable criteria:

-can be done in the context of an extracurricular activity with a reasonable time commitment per week
+* can be done in the context of an extracurricular activity with a reasonable time commitment per week

-are plausibly an effective use of time for college students
+* are plausibly an effective use of time for college students

-look like a reasonable use of time for college students to a casual observer
+* look like a reasonable use of time for college students to a casual observer

 We brainstormed a lot at the end of the semester and came up with some candidate activities, so hopefully we’ll have solved this problem next semester.
 But it would have been helpful to have thought of them earlier, and we’re still looking for more exciting ones.

-Closing thoughts
+### Closing thoughts

 What’s the common thread among our best-performing outreach methods?
 I’m guessing it’s that they select for latent interest in effective altruism.
 The best advertising we did was passive: we put blurbs in the right places and hoped they piqued people’s interest.
 Although this probably resulted in a smaller response by the numbers, the people we got were more enthused about EA.

 By contrast, our temptation when doing active outreach is to make EA sound as attractive as possible—for instance by bragging about high-profile endorsements, how many smart people are involved, or how interesting/fun/fulfilling it is.
 But actually, I’m not sure how useful it is to try to arouse interest in people when it’s not already there.

-Series: Student Group Notes

-From Ben Kuhn at Harvard

-August 2014
+<a name="stutips-harvard-aug-2014"></a> ## From Ben, Update on Harvard Activities, Part 1

+*Originally published on <a href="benkuhn.net">benkuhn.net</a>, August 2014*

 During my last two years at Harvard, I co-ran Harvard Effective Altruism, bringing it from a membership of one to an organizational board of ten students and scores more who routinely attended our talks.
-In the hope that some of these tips will help other students start groups of their own, I’ll share the lessons I learned in a series of posts!
+In the hope that some of these tips will help other students start groups of their own, I’ll share the lessons I learned in a series of posts.

-Have two people

-Don’t be embarrassed

-Getting good speakers

-Navigating bureaucracy

-Outside support

-Lessons from the Philanthropy Fellowship

-Advertising strategies

-Giving Games

-Giant eye-catching posters

-Professors

-Personal appeals

-Mass communications

-Facebook event invitations

 NOTE: A couple caveats apply to all the posts in this series.
 First, my sample size is small—I only ran one group!
 Second, my lessons might not generalize: HEA probably faced a different set of problems at Harvard than we would have at other schools, and I faced different personal problems than someone with a different skillset might have.
 So interpret these notes with caution.

-Have two people
+### Have two people

 Far and away the most important factor in HEA’s success is that we had two co-presidents.